wseis/swim-ai/README.md

-# swimmai
+# Swim-ai
-Modeling platform for generating and implementing ML models for bathing water quality predictions
+A modeling platform for generating and implementing ML models for bathing water quality predictions